parth-code/ChessDocker/README.md

+#ChessDocker
 #### This application provides Rest APIs to allow you to play against the chess AI.
-The application can be run using either sbt or by containerising it with Docker.
+The application can be run using either sbt or by containerising it with Docker/Capstan.
 Method 1: Docker
 To run the application, use `sbt run`